 We Wish You A Merry Christmas & How We Tibetans Celebrate Christmas

 Christmas has always been a cherished time of family reunion, a joyful moment to unpack presents under Christmas trees.
-As you sit around the fireplace with your loved ones, feeling grateful for love and support you had from your families and friends over the past year, We Tibet Vista, on behalf of all the staff, would like to appreciate your trust for choosing our service, and sincerely Wish You and Your Family Merry Christmas!
+As you sit around the fireplace with your loved ones, feeling grateful for love and support from your families and friends, We Tibet Vista, on behalf of all the staff, would like to sincerely Wish You and Your Family Merry Christmas!

 Devout Catholics are waiting in a row for blessings.

 In Yanjing, the celebrations start on the day before Christmas.
 Usually they get up very early to clean up every corner of the church and then decorate it with all kinds of lanterns.
 Hence, colorful lights, paper flowers, Christmas cards and festive gifts will be hung on the Christmas tree.

 On Christmas Eve, people come from every corner of Tibet to pray for god blessings.

 When the night falls, the church bells ring, and all the villagers come to Yanjing Catholic Church to attend the Christmas Eve Mass.
 Compared with bustling Christmas in western countries, Christmas in Tibet is much more quite and peaceful.
 Everyone who comes to the church is holding the cross above his chest, muttering the Bible and praying for himself, his family and the whole world.

 On the morning of Christmas Day, Tibetans are praying in the Yanjing Catholic Church.